gh-cli-for-education/gh-ai/examples/output9/user-log.md

 The user is unable to see the Chat interface unless you execute the provided tools, for that reason you have to execute the tools.
 Don't waste tokens writting a chat response, the user won't be able to see it, call **talk_with_user** if you want to responde the user.

-For each user prompt you have to follow a list of steps:
+For each user prompt you have to follow some rules:

-1. If the user has an idea and a petititon, you must use the **generate_file** tool with the code generated by you.
+- For each user prompt you must generated the coded using the information provided by the user as guide.
-2. For each respond from you that is not generated code, you must call the **talk_with_user** tool, in other case the user won't be able to read you.
+- For each respond from you that is not generated code, you must call the **talk_with_user** tool, in other case the user won't be able to read you.
-3. If the user request a README file, you must use the **generate_file** tool.
+- If the user ask to **generate a file** you must use the **generate_file**.
 ```
 # Usage

-To be able to execute this program have been needed **2499** Tokens, broken down this way:
+To be able to execute this program have been needed **0** Tokens, broken down this way:

-Tokens used by the program gh-ai: **1841**.
+Tokens used by the program gh-ai: **0**.
-Tokens used by the LLM to generate the answers: **658**.
+Tokens used by the LLM to generate the answers: **0**.

 # Considerations and warnings about the AI usage to generate code